Frequently Asked Questions

 Aren’t there already a lot of medical research lobby groups?

 The Academy is not a lobby group or peak body.
-It is an independent, authoritative source of information and advice, informed by evidence.
-It will not be politically partisan.
-However, while Fellows will not “lobby” in the name of the Academy, they may make representations to government or other organisations in other roles they may hold.
+It is an independent, authoritative and expert source of information and advice, which is informed by the best available evidence.
+We are not politically partisan.
+However, while Fellows do not ‘lobby’ in the name of the Academy, they may make representations to government or other organisations in other roles they may hold.

-How will the Academy help to train health and medical scientists for the future?
+How does the Academy help to train health and medical scientists for the future?

 What is the difference between this Academy and the specialist medical colleges?